JialeZh/MongoDBproject/README.md

 4. Import “sampledata.json” into the pantrys collection

 How to Start Frontend Application
-1. Open “PantryApp” folder with Visual Studio Code
+1. Open “PantryApp” folder with IDE
 2. Open new Terminal
 3. Type “npm install” in the Terminal
 4. Type “npm run dev” to start the server